Emma Jean Jackson -- Santee

-SANTEE -- \Emma Jean Jackson peacefully gained her wings Monday, June 13, 2022, at the Regional Medical Center surrounded by her three daughters after a brief illness.
+SANTEE -- Emma Jean Jackson peacefully gained her wings on Monday, June 13, 2022, at the Regional Medical Center surrounded by her three daughters after a brief illness.

-She was the daughter of the late Clyde L. McGruthe Sr. and Hattie Mae Adkins Carr.
-In addition to her parents, she was preceded in death by her beloved husband, Wilson “Boots” F. Jackson and sister, George-Ann McGruther.
+She was the daughter of the late Clyde L. McGruther Sr. and Hattie Mae Adkins Carr.
+In addition to her parents, she was preceded in death by her beloved husband, Wilson “Boots” F. Jackson, and sister, George-Ann McGruther.

-Emma is survived by her children, Wanda J. Jackson of Santee, Virginia “Ginger” A. (David) Campbell of Dandridge, Tennessee, Wendy M. (Eddie) Fogle of Santee; her brother Clyde L. McGruther Jr. of Muskegon, Michigan; sister, Verna Mae McGruther of Muskegon; two stepsisters, a stepbrother; grandchildren, Heather R. Rucker, Christopher J. (Shanetra) Jackson, Frederick J. (Rhonda) Jackson, Albert T. Jackson, Amanda M. Jackson, Patrick R. Jackson, Kenneth S. Thompson and Treasure R. Fogle; her great-grandchildren, Madison E. Johnson, Isaiah A. Bennett, Kayden J. Jackson, Ashton E. Bennett, Shikeem T. Jackson, Ritter J. Johnson, Sky T. Witherspoon, Ariyanna I. Bennett, Haleigh M. Jackson, Ethic O. Brightman-Haynes Jackson and Ezra E. Brightman-Haynes Jackson; and her beloved cat, “Daisy Mae.”
+Emma is survived by her children, Wanda J. Jackson of Santee, Virginia “Ginger” A. (David) Campbell of Dandridge, Tennessee, Wendy M. (Eddie) Fogle of Santee; her brother, Clyde L. McGruther Jr. of Muskegon, Michigan; sister, Verna Mae McGruther of Muskegon, Michigan; two stepsisters, a stepbrother; grandchildren, Heather R. Rucker, Christopher J. (Shanetra) Jackson, Frederick J. (Rhonda) Jackson, Albert T. Jackson, Amanda M. Jackson, Patrick R. Jackson, Kenneth S. Thompson, and Treasure R. Fogle; her great-grandchildren, Madison E. Johnson, Isaiah A. Bennett, Kayden J. Jackson, Ashton E. Bennett, Shikeem T. Jackson, Ritter J. Johnson, Sky T. Witherspoon, Ariyanna I. Bennett, Haleigh M. Jackson, Ethic O. Brightman-Haynes Jackson, and Ezra E. Brightman-Haynes Jackson and her beloved cat, “Daisy Mae.”

-Emma loved the Lord and enjoyed worshiping, serving and being a member of Lake Marion Christian Fellowship, where she grew to be a member of the board of directors and a longtime Sunday school teacher.
+Emma loved the Lord and enjoyed worshiping, serving, and being a member of Lake Marion Christian Fellowship where she grew to be a member of the Board of Directors and a long-time Sunday school teacher.
 She was a seamstress and a volunteer at Hope Outreach.
-Mrs. Emma was a wonderful friend -- A woman of incredible love, selflessness and integrity.
+Mrs. Emma was a wonderful friend – A woman of incredible love, selflessness, and integrity.
 She enjoyed cooking, spending time with her family and online shopping.
 She prided herself in staying stylish.
-She will truly be missed by all who knew and loved her.
+She will truly be missed by all that knew and loved her.

-Funeral services will be held at 11 a.m.
-Saturday, June 18, in the Thompson Funeral Home chapel, 1012 Whitman St..
-Mrs. Karen Adkins will be officiating.
+Funeral services will be held at 11 a.m. on Saturday, June 18, 2022, at Thompson Funeral Home Chapel, 1012 Whitman St. Mrs. Karen Adkins will be officiating.

-The family will receive friends from 10 top 11 a.m.
-Saturday, June 18, in the Thompson Funeral Home chapel prior to the funeral service.
+The family will receive friends from 10 to 11 a.m. on Saturday, June 18, 2022, at Thompson Funeral Home Chapel prior to the funeral service.

 Friends may call the residence.